Skip to main contentSkip to search

 No. Families who registered late are not entitled to retroactive reimbursement under current program rules.
 The program does not distinguish why a family registered late.

 The financial impact is significant.
 Families typically pay $40,000–$80,000 per year for private ABA.
-With waits averaging 5+ years and 67,509 children currently waiting, many families spend hundreds of thousands of dollars before receiving any OAP-funded Core Clinical Services.
+With waits of 5+ years (ETWO analysis of MCCSS FOI data) and 71,263 children currently waiting, many families spend hundreds of thousands of dollars before receiving any OAP-funded Core Clinical Services.

 Therapy expenses paid privately while on the OAP waitlist may qualify for the Medical Expense Tax Credit (METC) on your federal income tax return.
 Eligible expenses include ABA therapy, SLP, OT, and some psychological services.
 Confirm with a tax professional or CRA.